ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Hybrid/Scaffolding_with_HiC_Juicer.md

 2. Genome
 3. The restriction enzyme used for your HiC data
 4. If you want to run hiccups(optional), you'll need a GPU node
 5. Depending on your genome size and amount of repetitive content, you may want to create a black list to prevent juicer from running forever on the dedup step.
 The blacklist will remove reads in these highly repetitive areas from the merged_sort.txt output from juicer.
-Essentially simple repeats are just evil for this step
+Essentially simple repeats are just evil for this step.

 # Software Dependencies
 Most of these are pretty common among HPC for bioinformatics.
 I was lucky and didnt have to install anything.

 ```
-blast
+blast -- I used 2.7.1
-bedtools
+bedtools -- I used 2.27.1
-samtools
+samtools -- I used 1.8-6
-bwa
+bwa -- I used 0.7.17
-gnutls/3.5.13
+gnutls -- I used 3.5.13
-jdk (java development kit) 1.8
+jdk (java development kit)1.7-1.8 -- I used 1.8
-bioawk
+bioawk -- I used 1.0-3
-lastz
+lastz -- I used 1.03.73
-python
+python -- I used 2.7.15
-parallel
+parallel -- I used 20170322
 ```

 ## Decide if you want a black list to get rid of reiterated simple repeats that kill juicer at the dedup step